vuejs/vuepress/docs/guide/markdown.md

 This section will introduce some basic usage of Vue in Markdown.

-Check out [Advanced > Markdown and Vue SFC](./advanced/markdown.md) for more details.
+Check out [Cookbook > Markdown and Vue SFC](../advanced/cookbook/markdown-and-vue-sfc.md) for more details.

 ### Template Syntax